 For securities sold, redeemed or otherwise disposed as a result of a call or tender offer feature (including make-whole call provisions), disclose the number of CUSIPs sold, disposed or otherwise redeemed and the aggregate amount of investment income generated as a result of a prepayment penalty and/or acceleration fee.
 (Note 5Q)

 41. Refer to the Preamble for further discussion regarding disclosure requirements.
-The disclosures in paragraphs 40.b., 40.e., 40.f., 40.g., 40.h., 40.i., 40.j. and 40.k. shall be included in the annual audited statutory financial reports only.

-(Note: Paragraph 40.f is deleted from annual audited only as it is satisfied by Schedule D, Part 1A, which is a quarterly and annual schedule.)
+The disclosures in paragraphs 40.b., 40.e., and 40.k. shall be included in the annual audited statutory financial reports only.
+The disclosure in paragraph 40.f. is detailed within Schedule D, Part 1A, but a summary presentation divided by maturity timeframe is required in the annual audited statutory financial report.
+The disclosures in paragraphs 40.a., 40.c., and 40.d. are required in all quarterly and annual financial statements.

 SSAP No. 43—Asset-Backed Securities

 In addition to the disclosures required for invested assets in general, the following disclosures regarding asset-backed securities shall be made in the financial statements.
-Regardless of the allowances within paragraph 63 of the Preamble, the disclosures in paragraph 44.f., 44.g. and 44.h. of this statement are required in separate, distinct notes to the financial statements:
+Regardless of the allowances within paragraph 63 of the Preamble, the disclosures in paragraph 44.i., 44.j. and 44.k. of this statement are required in separate, distinct notes to the financial statements:

 Fair values in accordance with SSAP No. 100—Fair Value.
 (Note 20 – Required Quarterly.)